Skip to content

 You can follow our online enrolment FAQs which provide step by step guidance for each page.

-We also have a Welcome Helpline which can be contacted at 01274 236161 (9.00-16.00 Mon-Fri) or email welcome@bradford.ac.uk
+You can also call the Welcome Helpline on (+44) 01274 236161 (9.00-16.00 Mon-Fri) or email welcome@bradford.ac.uk

-Please contact the welcome helpline on 01274 236161 or email welcome@bradford.ac.uk and we will look into the issue.
+Please contact the Welcome Helpline on (+44) 01274 236161 or email welcome@bradford.ac.uk and we will look into the issue.

-If you are receiving a student loan the University will only confirm your registration to Student Finance/SAAS when your Welcome and ID check is completed.
+If you are receiving a student loan the University will only confirm your registration to Student Finance/SAAS when your in person Welcome and ID check is completed.
 Once completed your registration will be confirmed within 2 working days.

 International Students